yyx990803/pod/README.md

 You can edit the post-receive script of an app using `pod edit <appname>` to customize the actions after a git push.

 Or, if you prefer to include the hook with the repo, just place a `.podhook` file in your app, which can contain shell scripts that will be executed after push.

+## Important changes in 0.4.0

+- switched the underlying monitor library from forever to pm2. pm2 is included as a dependency so you can simply link its executable for logging and monitoring. (see below)

+- the config is now a single json file `.podrc` instead of a folder.
+Also the config fields have changed a bit, see *Config* section below for details.
+You might need to manually migrate the old app configs over.
+After that you can delete the old `.podconfig`.

+- included unit tests for core functionalities (`npm test`)